Skip to content

 $ apptainer shell ubuntu_22.04.sif

-You almost always also need to bind/mount a folder from the host machine to the container, so that it's available inside the container for input/output to the particular tool you need to use.
+You almost always need to bind/mount a folder from the host machine to the container, so that it's available inside the container for input/output to the particular tool you need to use.
 With Singularity/Apptainer the /tmp folder, the current folder, and your home folder are always mounted by default.
+Sometimes personal configuration files within your home folder may interfere with whatever is installed and configured within the container (for example conda), so it can sometimes be necessary to avoid mounting your home folder by using --no-home.
 To mount additional folders use -B, for example:

-# mount with the same path inside the container as on the host
+# Bind with the same path inside the container as on the host

-# mount at a different path inside the container
+# Bind at a different path inside the container

 For additional guidance see the Apptainer usage guide.
 If you need to use a GPU with apptainer use the --nvccli flag, not --nv.